High-Flyers/martian-mines/README.md

 # martian-mines
-Our system for 2024 Droniada Challenge competition Martian Mines category
+Our system for 2024 Droniada Challenge competition Martian Mines category.